 For some added fun, I went to a site that has a series of auto-play videos.
 I verified the tab that was taking up the RAM by closing it, but before it faded into… memory… this is what it looked like:

 Note the amount of Private RAM here: 557 MB.
 For one tab.
 I can't stress enough the kind of impact this would have on a Server OS VDA (XenApp)!

 What Should I Do About Chrome 67 and above?

 Methodology Point: Plan (Design)

 The key to this is thinking ahead and good planning.
-In my methodology I call this the PLAN phase, but you may also see it as ‘Design’.
-There’s some homework and considerations here that are fairly intense, so I’d recommend bookmarking this page!
-But; let’s dive right on in.
+In my methodology I call this the PLAN phase, but you may also see it as ‘Design' in other places.
+There are some homework and considerations here that are fairly intense, so I'd recommend bookmarking this page!
+However, for now, let's dive right on in.

 - Deploy Chrome the right way.
 I could write up a big long complicated article on the topic… but I'd rather point you towards The Man Dennis Span's Google Chrome on Citrix Deep Dive for all the details you need.
 In fact, this article was updated recently and taught me a thing or two!
 If you're wanting a more ‘official' answer let me point you to The Man Dennis Span's CITRIX BLOG POST on the same topic.

 Pay special attention to the guidelines for Profile Management.
 Doing this the wrong way can make life miserable in a hurry.
 Fortunately, Citrix UPM now includes a lot of defaults that help… but Google has changed file locations in the past.
 I'm willing to bet it will happen again.
 So pay attention!